 Certain political organizations are required to notify the IRS that the organization is to be treated as a section 527 political organization.
-The organization is also required to periodically report certain contributions accepted and expenditures made by the organization.
+The organization is also required to periodically report certain contributions received and expenditures made by the organization.
 To notify the IRS of section 527 treatment, an organization must file Form 8871.
-To report contributions and expenditures, certain notifying organizations must file Form 8872.
+To report contributions and expenditures, certain tax-exempt political organizations must file Form 8872.

 Form 8871.
-A political organization must file Form 8871 to notify the IRS both electronically and in writing that it is to be treated as a section 527 organization.
-However, an organization is not required to file Form 8871
+A political organization must electronically file Form 8871 to notify the IRS that it is to be treated as a section 527 organization.
+However, an organization is not required to file Form 8871 if:

-- · It reasonably expects its gross receipts to always be less than \$25,000, - · It is a political committee required to report under the Federal Election Campaign Act of 1971 (FECA)(2 U.S.C.
-431(4), or - It is a section 501(c) organization that is treated as having political organization taxable income under section 527(f)(1) of the Code.
+- It reasonably expects its gross receipts to always be less than \$25,000. - It is a political committee required to report under the Federal Election Campaign Act of 1971 (FECA) (2 U.S.C.
+431(4).